 The first is the GBB Epic Star Driver.
 The Epic Star driver utilizes all the latest Callaway technology (Jailbreak Technology, carbon crown, Exo-cage construction, advanced aerodynamics etc.) and delivers "Epic" performance and distance in an ultra-premium lightweight package.

 The Epic Star is popular in Japan and Callaway decided to offer it to golfers in the United States looking for a premium, lightweight option.
 Since it is engineered to enhance speed and power for players with lower swing speeds, it is ideal for juniors who are looking for Tour level performance.
-However, this also comes at a premium price with the current MSRP of $700!
-Occasionally these are available at Callaway Pre-Owned at a more reasonable price.
+It is, however, more expensive than most other junior drivers.

-The second of our recommended Callaway drivers for juniors golfers is the Big Bertha V Series.
-This club is not very well known but is a great option for youth golfers.
+The second of our recommended Callaway drivers for juniors golfers is a slightly older one - the Big Bertha V Series.
+This club is not very well known but is a great lower priced option for youth golfers.
 The Big Bertha V Series has a light-headed design that helps get the ball in the air and has adjustable loft and lie options.
 It has a lightweight composite crown and Callaway’s "Hyper Speed" club face which results in more weight being located lower and deeper in the club head for increased MOI and greater forgiveness.

 Paired with the 42 gram standard lightweight shaft results in a club that is significantly lighter than the standard Big Bertha driver and weighs only approx. 290 grams.
 The V-series is available in a base 9, 10.5 and 13 degree loft.